sp-tarkov/assembly-tool/README.md

-# RecodeIt Command Line
+# Assembly Tool Command Line

-This is the command line interface for ReCodeIt.
-It offers a streamlined way to operate the application without the use of the graphical user interface (GUI).
+This is the command line interface for assembly tool.
 It can be used to de-obfuscate, re-map, and other smaller utilities.
 It can be placed on the system path and accessed from anywhere.

 ## Commands